anionDev/ClientInformation/ReadMe.md

 There are some usecases where you want to know which country a specific IP-address belongs to for example.
 This is not trivial.
 But there are some [existing databases](https://github.com/sapics/ip-location-db) for this with a utilisable license.
-And if the data itself are available for free then there also exist a simple, free and self-hostable server which uses this data and provide it through a Rest-API.
+And if the data itself are available for free then there should also exist a simple, free and self-hostable server which uses this data and provide it through a Rest-API.
 For this purpose you can use `ClientInformation`.
 With `ClientInformation` you can host this service on your own.